Elizabeth-Warren/persist/README.md

 ### Usage

-Components can then be individually imported into your JS files.
+Components are individually imported into your JS files.

 ```js
 // MyButton.js